 Distract an enemy with dirt in the eyes.

-Rogue Option, Level 2
+Rogue Ability, Level 2

 Technique: 2 Stamina